-If a child is not collected at the end of the day, we will:
+If a child is not collected at the end of the session/day, we will:

-- The teacher will walk with the child to the school office, before 3.25pm - Provision will be made for the child to be cared for on the premises at the after school club; at no time will the child be left alone or leave the premises even with a member of staff. - Every effort will be made to reassure a worried or upset child. - The office staff will be asked if any information about changes to the normal collection routines has been made known to them. - A log of the non-collection will be started using the form on this policy.

-- If no information is available, parents/carers are contacted at home or at work. - If this is unsuccessful, the adults who are authorised by the parents as emergency contacts to collect their child from the school, and whose telephone numbers are recorded on the Admission Form, will be contacted. - All reasonable attempts are made to contact the parents/carers, for example a neighbour is contacted or another member of staff visits the child's home. - If all the above attempts are unsuccessful, a member of staff will contact the MASH Team 0345 606 1499 no later than 4.30pm (or 6pm if the child is not collected from After School Club).
-In the event of no response from the MASH team, staff should contact Customer First 0808 800 4005 - If there is no response from the MASH team or Customer First, the police will be called on 101.
+- The member of staff to escort the child to the main office - Provision will be made for the child to be cared for on the premises by the office staff; at no time will the child be left alone or leave the premises even with a member of staff. - Every effort will be made to reassure a worried or upset child. - The office staff will be asked if any information about changes to the normal collection routines has been made known to them. - If no information is available, parents/carers are contacted at home or at work. - If this is unsuccessful, the adults who are authorised by the parents as emergency contacts to collect their child from the school, and whose telephone numbers are recorded on the Admission Form, will be contacted. - All reasonable attempts are made to contact the parents/carers, for example a neighbour is contacted or another member of staff visits the child's home. - If all the above attempts are unsuccessful, a member of staff will contact the MASH Team 0345 606 1499 no later than 4.30pm (or 6pm if the child is not collected from After School Club).
+In the event of no response from the MASH team, staff should contact Customer First 0808 800 4005 - If there is no response from the MASH team or Customer First, the police will be called on 101. - If the pupil is known to the Early Help team or Social Services, these will also be contacted.

-The log of the incident will be completed by the member of staff dealing with it and handed to the Designated Leader for Safeguarding (DSL) or Deputy DSL
+The incident to be recorded on CPOMs.
+The log of the incident will be completed by the member of staff dealing with it and handed to the Designated Leader for Safeguarding (DSL):